pierre-rouleau/about-erlang/doc/installing-erlang-kerl.rst

 Depending on what you have on your system, you may have to install other tools to perform the build with Kerl.
 You might need to install GNU Make for instance.
-Use Homebrew to install those tools.
+On macOS, use Homebrew to install those tools.

 Setting the environment for Kerl